Housing Agreement 2012-13Version 1.13

 You are responsible for your guests' compliance with all of these Community Guidelines and parking regulations.
 Overnight guests of the same

 sex are allowed only with the approval of all roommates.
-People of the opposite sex are not allowed as overnight guests.
-Approved overnight guests may not stay more than two consecutive nights or more than four nights in a month.
+Overnight guests may not stay more than two consecutive nights or more than four nights in a month.

 Residence College (TLH, MRC & WRC)